Put-in-Bay Novel Being Released Newest In Series

 Ohio author Bob Adamov releases new Put-in-Bay Novel – Golden Torpedo – From Put-in-Bay to Washington, Key

-West, Tampa and New Orleans.
+West, Tampa, and New Orleans.

 PUT-IN-BAY, OHIO – June 21, 2017, Award-winning Put-in-Bay novel author Bob Adamov has released his tenth book, Golden Torpedo.
 “Hard to believe that I’ve released #10.
-It was on October 19, 2002, that I launched my first Put-in-Bay novel, Rainbow’s End, at a book launch party at the Park Hotel’s winter bar.
+On October 19, 2002, I launched my first Put-in-Bay novel, Rainbow’s End, at a book launch party at the Park Hotel’s winter bar.

 “In Golden Torpedo, my readers will recognize Put-in-Bay attractions like Mist and Heineman’s Winery and several of the characters like Mike “Mad Dog” Adams, Maggie Beckford, Pauline Garsteck, Ed Fitzgerald and Cheryl and Jeff Rubel.
 It’s always fun putting real people in my novels and surprising them,” Adamov added.
-“There’s also a major scene with our protagonist being lost at sea which was triggered by a minor incident that happened to me off of Key West a few years ago.”
+“There’s also a major scene with our protagonist being lost at sea, which was triggered by a minor incident that happened to me off of Key West a few years ago.”

-He is well known for his own adventurous travel, which often precedes the footsteps of his strong characters and imagination of his readers.
+He is well known for his own adventurous travel, which often precedes the footsteps of his solid characters and the imagination of his readers.
 His string of island best sellers: Rainbow’s End, Pierce the Veil, When Rainbows Walk, Promised Land, The Other Side of Hell, Tan Lines, Sandustee, Zenobia, and Missing well reflect Adamov’s writing style that has been compared to internationally acclaimed bestselling authors Clive Cussler and Tom Clancy.

-The Story in Brief – Golden Torpedo Put-in-Bay-based investigative reporter Emerson Moore is pulled into a complex series of incidents which link a sunken World War II U-boat on a special assignment to FDR’s death in 1945 to terrorists on a deadly mission.
+The Story in Brief – Golden Torpedo Put-in-Bay-based investigative reporter Emerson Moore is pulled into a complex series of incidents that link a sunken World War II U-boat on a particular assignment to FDR’s death in 1945 to terrorists on a deadly mission.
 Moore must connect the threads before the terrorists wreak havoc using drones on a key Florida military site and a New Orleans world leaders’ conference.

 Adamov’s first novel – Rainbow’s End – was a 2003 runner-up as the top fiction novel in the Great Lakes (won by Pulitzer Prize winner – Middlesex.)
-His Put-in-Bay novels were rated 5 Stars by the Midwest Book Review and several were named as top novels in northeast Ohio by the Akron Beacon Journal.
-Adamov’s novels additionally have won awards at the Hollywood Book Festival, London Book Festival, New York Book Festival, the Indie Awards, Great Midwest Book Festival and Florida Book Festival.
+His Put-in-Bay novels were rated 5 Stars by the Midwest Book Review, and several were named as top novels in northeast Ohio by the Akron Beacon Journal.
+Adamov’s novels additionally have won awards at the Hollywood Book Festival, London Book Festival, New York Book Festival, the Indie Awards, Great Midwest Book Festival, and Florida Book Festival.